-In October 2014, an update of actions/services and review of district data was provided to stakeholders at the board meeting.
+In October 2014, an update of actions/services and review of district data was | Common knowledge and understanding were brought to stakeholders. provided to stakeholders at the board meeting.

 In November 2014, students completed an LCAP survey.

 In December 2014, student survey results were shared at the board meeting with all stakeholder groups.